cirosantilli/cpp-cheat/gdb/multifile/README.md

 # Multifile

-Test GDB with multiple source files.
+Test GDB with multiple source files and multiple directories.